 Patagonia is unique and incomparable with anywhere else in South America – or perhaps even on the planet.
-But whatever you might have seen or heard about this land of astounding history and breathtakingly beautiful natural landmarks, allow us to introduce you to some of the astonishing things you never knew about Patagonia.
+But whatever you might have seen or heard about this land of astounding history and breathtakingly beautiful natural landmarks, allow us to introduce you to some of the astonishing fun facts about Patagonia.

 1. It’s huge – but barely inhabited

-Although Patagonia covers an enormous area of 402,704-sq. miles (1,043,000sq. km), and occupies almost half of both Chile and Argentina, it’s only inhabited by two million people.
+One of the most interesting facts about Patagonia is that although it covers an enormous area of 402,704-sq. miles (1,043,000sq. km), and occupies almost half of both Chile and Argentina, it’s only inhabited by two million people.

 But this lack of local population is nature’s gain; as a result, there’s plenty of space for wildlife and untouched, wild landscapes.